MailTape/MailTape-v1/_posts/2022-01-09-Uzi-Freyja.md

 ImaCrea: **"**Who said Sunday morning shouldn't be ecstatic?
 Let's feed that soul, 100% authentic vibes direct from Los Angeles.**"**

 ## [Blarf](https://blarf.bandcamp.com/releases) - Boom Ba
 ImaCrea: **"**Another one from LA, fresh from the legendary house of [Stones Throw](https://www.stonesthrow.com/).
 The moment of truth.
 At this point either you love or hate this episode.
 In the second case, forget and retry at another moment ;) You might hear it differently after a few tries.
-Genius composition here.**"**x
+Genius composition here.**"**

 <p id="outroduction">And...
 That's all for this morning!
-Thanks to Uzi Freyja's boosting selection.
+Thanks to [Uzi Freyja]([Uzi Freyja](https://uzifreyja.bandcamp.com/album/stand))'s boosting selection.
 At this point you should be well awaken for the year ahead!
 Big up to [Julie WOJTCZAK](https://www.instagram.com/julie_wo/) for her gorgeous illustration.</p>